Tom Anderson: Columbia River Gorge Fishing, Windsurfing & Building Burnewiin

 What makes the Columbia River Gorge good for windsurfing?

-The Columbia River Gorge is a natural wind tunnel where the river flows through and cliffs funnel the wind, creating consistent winds.
-When there's a pressure differential between the Pacific and the interior continent in summer, phenomenal west winds blow at 20 to 50 knots, making it the world's premier windsurfing destination.
+The Columbia River Gorge is a natural wind tunnel where the river flows through and the cliffs funnel the wind.
+When there is a pressure differential between the Pacific and the interior of the continent in summer, phenomenal west winds blow at 20 to 50 knots, which is what makes the Gorge one of the world's premier windsurfing destinations.

 What fish species can you catch in the Columbia River?

 The Columbia River is one of the most prolific salmon and steelhead fisheries in the world.
-Anglers can catch Chinook salmon, Coho salmon, Chum salmon, and steelhead year-round, with different species running in different seasons from fall through summer.
+Anderson can target Chinook salmon, Coho salmon, Chum salmon, and steelhead through the year, with different species running in different seasons: Coho and Chum in fall, steelhead in winter, Chinook in spring, and summer steelhead runs.

 What is Burnewiin?

 Burnewiin is an outdoor apparel company founded by Tom Anderson in 2015, specializing in technical gear designed for Pacific Northwest conditions.
-The company makes base layers, insulated jackets, wind and rain shells, gloves, hats, and accessories using merino wool and synthetic materials for wet, cold, windy environments.
+The company makes base layers, insulated jackets, wind and rain shells, gloves, and hats using merino wool and synthetic materials for the wet, cold, windy environments of water and mountains alike.

 When did Tom Anderson move to the Columbia River Gorge?

-Tom Anderson moved to the Columbia River Gorge in the mid-1990s in his early 20s.
-He was drawn initially by the world-class windsurfing opportunities but stayed for the incredible fishing, mountain biking, and skiing the region offers.
+Tom Anderson moved to the Columbia River Gorge in the mid-1990s, in his early twenties.
+He was drawn initially by the world-class windsurfing but stayed for the incredible fishing, mountain biking, and skiing the region offers, and he was there before the area's development boom.

 What outdoor activities are available in the Columbia River Gorge?